 As the water circulating through the tower is cooled, it collects in the cold water basin and passes through the strainers into the system.
-The operating water level is controlled by the make-up valve and should be maintained at an operating water level of 140 mm below ledge on which louvres rest.
+The operating water level is controlled by the make-up valve and should be maintained at the operating water level shown in the table below.